Weak Galerkin Method for Electrical Impedance Tomography: Introduction

-Various numerical methods have been applied to solve \mm{the forward elliptic problem involved in EIT,} including the finite element method \cite{murai1985electrical}, the boundary element method \cite{daneshmand20133d}, the mesh-free \mm{method} \cite{yousefi2013combined}, and the stochastic Galerkin finite element method \cite{hakula2014reconstruction}, etc. \mm{We would develop the WG finite element method as the forward solver and analyze its convergence.
-The WG method is a class of novel numerical schemes that allows numerical approximation to be totally discontinuous using the weak derivative introduced in \cite{wang2013weak}.
-The main idea of the WG method is to interpret partial differential operators as weak differential operators, that is, the generalized distributions over the space of discontinuous functions that includes boundary information.
-Then the partial differential equations are reformulated as variational formulations with the discretized weak differential operators. } \mm{The method has already been developed for a number of PDEs, e.g., bi-harmonic problems \cite{mu2014weak}, Stokes flow \cite{wang2016weak}, Signorini and obstacle problems \cite{zeng2017convergence}. } \fn{Mention one more strength for WG that is most important to our EIT problem (possibly with highly discontinuous coefficients): its degrees of freedom are highly flexible.
-Please find a more accurate description about this strength.[Done.
-Added in the end of this paragraph.]}WG has several important strengths: (1) the mesh partition can be of polytope type, i.e., any type of polygons in 2D or polyhedra in 3D; (2) the weak finite element space is easy to construct with general stability and approximation requirements; and (3) the WG schemes can be hybridized so that some unknowns associated with the interior of each element can be locally eliminated, yielding a system of linear equations involving much less number of unknowns than what it appears.
-For EIT problem, at the edge of electrodes of non-zeros contact impedance, there is a jump discontinuity in the current density.
-In this case, the WG method, which allows discontinuities in trial and test functions, provides more accurate solution representation than the standard conforming finite element methods.
+Various numerical methods have been applied to solve the direct problem in EIT, including the boundary element method \cite{daneshmand20133d}, the mesh-free method \cite{yousefi2013combined}, the adaptive finite element method \cite{jin2016convergent}, and the stochastic Galerkin finite element method \cite{hakula2014reconstruction}.
+We will develop a WG method as the forward solver and analyze its convergence.
+The WG method is a class of numerical schemes that allows numerical approximations to be totally discontinuous \cite{wang2013weak}.
+The main idea of the WG method is to interpret partial differential operators as weak differential operators, i.e., the generalized distributions over the space of discontinuous functions that include boundary information.
+Then the partial differential equations can be reformulated as variational equations with the help of discrete weak differential operators.
+This WG method has been developed for a number of PDEs, e.g., bi-harmonic problems \cite{mu2014weak}, Stokes flow \cite{wang2016weak}, Signorini and obstacle problems \cite{zeng2017convergence} for an incomplete list.

+The WG method has several important strengths: (1) the mesh partition can be of polytope type, i.e., any type of polygons in 2D or polyhedra in 3D; (2) the weak finite element space is easy to construct with general stability and approximation requirements; and (3) the WG schemes can be hybridized so that some unknowns associated with the interior of each element can be locally eliminated, yielding a system of linear equations involving much fewer unknowns than what it appears.
+More importantly, as the WG method allows the separation of degrees of freedom on the edges (or faces) and interiors of each finite element, it can more accurately recover the boundaries of inhomogeneous inclusions as well as approximate the jump discontinuities in the current density at the edge of electrodes of non-zeros contact impedance on the boundary due to the complex physical setup of the complete electrode model.